projectvitalis/qih/papers/guild_paper_01_sleep_QIH.md

 Wearables tracking entropy-like signals (e.g., EEG variability, HRV) may enable real-time QIH estimation and health risk modelling.

----

-## 6. Discussion

 QIH offers a new thermodynamic model of health.
 In sleep, it formalizes the role of disorder regulation, allowing measurable prediction of collapse or recovery.
 This unifies concepts across physiology, thermodynamics, and systems theory.

 ---

 ## 7. Conclusion

-Sleep is not passive—it is an active export phase for entropy.
+Sleep is an active export phase for entropy.
 High QIH during sleep reflects a system with intact adaptability.
 This paper proposes QIH as a measurable and testable equation for health, grounded in the physics of disorder regulation.